The Physician’s Guide for Distinguishing Bipolar Disorder and ADHD

 Approximately 20 percent of people with ADHD also suffer from bipolar disorder, a serious mental illness characterized by depressive and manic episodes.
 Since both conditions share symptoms, but ADHD is more common, bipolar disorder is often missed or misdiagnosed.
 Use this guide — from clinical instructor at Harvard Medical School, Roberto Olivardia, Ph.D. — to tell the symptoms of ADHD vs. bipolar apart.

 ADHD’s high rates of comorbidity with other neurobiological disorders are well researched and documented.
-The majority of people with ADHD also have another condition or learning disability.
+The majority of people with attention deficit disorder (ADHD or ADD) also have another condition or learning disability.
 Yet accurate diagnosis rates for co-occurring or stand-alone conditions like obsessive-compulsive disorder, anxiety, and even autism remain discouraging at best.
-The rates of misdiagnosis and delayed diagnosis are particularly high among patients with bipolar disorder; they are astronomical for patients with bipolar disorder plus ADHD.
+The rates of misdiagnosis and delayed diagnosis are particularly high among patients with bipolar symptoms; they are astronomical for patients with bipolar disorder plus ADHD.

 “What Is Causing My Racing Thoughts?”
 Bipolar Disorder and ADHD

 Approximately 60 to 70 percent of people with bipolar disorder also have ADHD.
 What’s more, 20 percent of people with ADHD have bipolar disorder.
 This comorbidity rate is significant enough to justify dual evaluations for virtually every patient; a physician should virtually never assess for one condition in isolation, as ADHD and OCD rarely walk alone.